List of primary and secondary schools in Tucson, Arizona

 Primarily, students of the Tucson area attend public schools in the Tucson Unified School District (TUSD).
 TUSD has the second highest enrollment of any school district in Arizona, behind Mesa Unified School District in the Phoenix metropolitan area.
 There are also many publicly funded charter schools with a specialized curriculum.

 Public schools

+School districts including portions of the city limits include: Tucson Unified School District, Flowing Wells Unified School District, Amphitheater Unified District, Sunnyside Unified School District, Vail Unified School District, and Sahuarita Unified School District.

 Charter schools

 Tucson is home to many taxpayer-supported public charter schools.
 Admission to these schools is determined by the school's open enrollment policy, subject to the criteria determined by Arizona statute, summarized by the Arizona State Board for Charter Schools.